 Where Are Dutch Wooden Shoe Factories?

-If you are interested in visiting a traditional wooden shoe factory in The Netherlands, there are still about a dozen of traditional wooden shoe factories in The Netherlands up and running.
+If you want to visit a traditional wooden shoe factory in The Netherlands, there are still about a dozen traditional wooden shoe factories in The Netherlands up and running.

 You can find the remaining traditional wooden shoe factories on the map below.

-Usually, they have demonstrations and a shop where you can buy your own pair of wooden shoes to take home with you.
+Usually, they have demonstrations and a shop where you can buy a pair of wooden shoes to take home.

 Articles About Other Dutch Icons